About the Program

 Since 2014, over 1,000 CivicSpark Fellows have provided more than one million hours of service.
 Over 95% of completed projects have met or exceeded expectations.
 CivicSpark provides both a workforce pipeline and a professional launchpad for Fellows, 73% of whom continue to work in the public sector.

 CivicSpark is an AmeriCorps State and National program.
 To serve in AmeriCorps State and National, you must be a U.S. citizen, U.S. national, or legal permanent resident of the United States.
+At this time, we are unfortunately unable to accept applicants with work or student visas (such as F1 or F2 student visas, J1 or J2 exchange visitor visas, G series visas, etc.), or those with Deferred Action for Childhood Arrivals (DACA) status.

 Example Projects:

-- Developing pilot programs for first mile, last mile programs, EV charging.
+- Developing pilot programs

 Application and Interview Process

-Anyone who is a citizen, national, or lawful permanent resident of the United States who has an Associate’s degree or higher can apply to the program.
+Anyone who is a U.S. citizen, national, or lawful permanent resident of the United States who has an Associate’s degree or higher can apply to the program.

 At this time, we, unfortunately cannot accept folks who are unable to provide documentation proving their status as a U.S. Citizen, U.S. National, or lawful permanent resident, including anyone with: